Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 Senate Bill 5129 accelerated WUCIOA provisions to all Washington communities effective January 1, 2026.
 This guide covers the specific statutory requirements — meeting standards, payment mandates, resale certificate expansions — and provides a compliance checklist for boards.

-By CommunityPay · January 06, 2026 · 10 min read
+By CommunityPay · January 06, 2026 · 14 min read

 Effective January 1, 2026, significant amendments to Washington state common-interest community law took effect, reshaping governance, transparency, and financial operations for every homeowners association (HOA), condominium, and planned community in the state.
+More than 10,500 community associations serving roughly 2.3 million Washington residents are now subject to the new requirements.

 For boards, this is not optional.
 The provisions are in force now, and associations that have not updated their governance practices, financial systems, and disclosure processes are operating outside the law.